go1com/go1d/docs/components/image-uploader.md

 ```
 {
     target: {
-        value: File // the File object of the selected image, will be null if the image was deleted
+        value: File,
         name: props.name,
     }
 }
 ```
+The File object of the selected image, will be null if the image was deleted.
+Unless the prop defaultImage is set which will allow a selected image to be the empty state of the field without any rendering delays.

 This allows it to be used with formik fields like so: